barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 You can also install it through a package manager for your system such as yum, apt, or Homebrew.

-The current minimum CMake version is 3.10.2.
+The [supported CMake versions](https://github.com/ANTsX/ANTs/blob/fc16efb8de42aa20955f694c31ea0af491e78d9e/CMakeLists.txt#L1-L3) usually mirror those for ITK.
+Configuration of ANTs will fail immediately if the CMake version is not supported.

 # Installing developer tools

 ## Mac OS

-The exact procedure varies by Mac OS X version.
-For 10.11 (El Capitan), you need to first install XCode, then get the command line tools.
-Once XCode is installed, you can get the command line tools from the Terminal, with
+First install XCode, then get the command line tools from the Terminal with

 ```xcode-select --install```